 The copyright owner and author each have rights in the copyright works that include the exclusive right to reproduce the work and the right of attribution.

-Authors and creators of works should consult a lawyer at the time of creation of works to ensure they have and maintain all the necessary documentation to evidence their ownership or authorship of the works.
-Lord Commercial Lawyers can advise on the relevant evidence and ensure the relative rights of individual contributors are identified and protected in collaborative works.
+Authors and creators of works should consult a copyright lawyer at the time of creation of works to ensure they have and maintain all the necessary documentation to evidence their ownership or authorship of the works.
+Lord Commercial Lawyers can advise on the evidence required and ensure the rights of individual contributors are identified and protected in collaborative works.

 In addition to the rights of a registered trade mark owner a business trading under a name, even if that name is not a registered trade mark, has common law rights to protect the goodwill in their trading name or brand.
 This is described as a right of a trader to prevent unfair competition or a passing off action.